telerik/reporting-docs/knowledge-base/how-to-move-parameters-area.md

 	</tr>
 </table>

+## Important note
+This article is applicable for versions prior to R1 2019, e.g. till [R3 2018 SP2](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r3-2018-sp2-12-2-18-1129), including.
+After R1 2019 Telerik Web Report Viewers use Kendo splitter for resizing Parameters and Document map areas.
+At this point, there is no way to change the Parameters Areas position.

 ## Description
 The following article demonstrate how to display the Parameters area and/or Document Map area on different place than the default ones.
 By default, the [HTML5 Viewer's](../html5-report-viewer) parameters area is positioned on the right sight of the viewer and the Document Map - on the left sight.